Last Updated on June 14, 2026 by Daniel Globe

 Indoor Recreation and Tasting Rooms

-If you want something more hands-on or relaxing, Santa Cruz has a variety of other indoor options.
-You can taste local Pinot Noir at the Santa Cruz Mountain Vineyard’s tasting room, located near Natural Bridges State Beach.
+Santa Cruz offers a solid mix of active and relaxing indoor options beyond its museums.
+You can taste local Pinot Noir at the Santa Cruz Mountain Vineyard tasting room near Natural Bridges State Beach.

-When you want a more active environment, Boardwalk Bowl offers bowling lanes, an arcade, and casual dining right by the beach.
-Next door, the Casino Arcade is filled with classic pinball machines, air hockey, and modern video games.
-For an educational activity, the Seymour Marine Discovery Center has touch pools and interactive exhibits that teach you about Monterey Bay.
-And if you simply want to grab a bite to eat, Abbott Square Market brings different food vendors together under one roof, keeping you completely out of the rain or heat.
+For a more active environment, Boardwalk Bowl has bowling lanes, an arcade, and casual dining right by the beach.
+Next door, the Casino Arcade fills up with classic pinball machines, air hockey, and modern video games.
+For a quieter stop, the Seymour Marine Discovery Center has touch pools and interactive exhibits that teach you about Monterey Bay’s ecosystems.
+And when you want food, Abbott Square Market keeps multiple vendors under one roof and keeps you completely out of the rain.

 Frequently Asked Questions